DashineePARMANUM/titanic-data-analysis/Titanic_Docs/Titanic_Report.md

 ## IN THE WORKS

-# Titanic Data Analysis Exercises
+# Titanic Data Analysis Report

 **Dashinee Parmanum**
 *Self-directed portfolio hybrid project in Statistics and Data Analysis - Winter 2026*